mthvedt/clearley/README.md

 ### Low-level rules

-Clearley exposes its own internal rules API.
+Clearley exposes its own internal rules API, because good libraries are functional, consisten and modular.
-I bear a passionate hate for software libraries that try to hide everything behind opaque magic APIs, so Clearley exposes everything to the user.
+Opaque "magic" APIs are for losers.

-That's how you make modular, reusable, and extendable software: with fully exposed functional and consistent interfaces.
+The `defmatch` API is just a layer on top of the low-level rules.
+You could, if you wanted, write your own code to make Clearley rules.

 Rules can be one of four things: